Stochastic trust-region and direct-search methods: A weak tail bound condition and reduced sample sizing: Introduction

-In \cite{larson2016stochastic}, the authors describe a trust-region algorithm to handle noisy objectives and prove convergence when $f$ is sufficiently smooth (i.e., with Lipschitz continuous gradient) and the noise is i.i.d. with zero mean and finite variance, that is they aim at solving a smooth version of problem \eqref{prob_zm_fv}, when $\xi$ is additive noise.
+In \cite{larson2016stochastic}, the authors describe a trust-region algorithm to handle noisy objectives and prove convergence when $f$ is sufficiently smooth (i.e., with Lipschitz continuous gradient) and the noise is drawn independently from a distribution with zero mean and finite variance, that is they aim at solving a smooth version of problem~\eqref{prob_zm_fv}, when $\xi$ is additive noise.
 In the same line of research, the authors in \cite{shashaani2018astro} developed a class of derivative-free trust-region algorithms, called ASTRO-DF, for unconstrained optimization problems whose objective function has Lipschitz continuous gradient and can only be implicitly expressed via a Monte Carlo oracle.
-The authors consider again an i.i.d. noise with zero mean, finite variance and a bound on the $4v$-th moment (with $v\geq 2$), and prove the almost sure convergence of their method when using stochastic polynomial interpolation models.
+The authors consider again an objective with noise drawn independently from a distribution with zero mean, finite variance and a bound on the $4v$-th moment (with $v\geq 2$), and prove the almost sure convergence of their method when using stochastic polynomial interpolation models.
 Another relevant reference in this context is given by \cite{chen2018stochastic}, where the authors analyze a trust-region model-based algorithm for solving unconstrained stochastic optimization problems.
 They consider random models of a smooth objective function, obtained from stochastic observations of the function or its gradient.
 Convergence rates for this class of methods are reported in~\cite{blanchet2019convergence}.
-The framework analyzed in~\cite{blanchet2019convergence,chen2018stochastic} extends the the trust region DFO method based on probabilistic models described in~\cite{bandeira2014convergence}.
+The frameworks analyzed in~\cite{blanchet2019convergence,cartis2018global,chen2018stochastic} extend the trust-region DFO method based on probabilistic models described in~\cite{bandeira2014convergence}.
 It is important to notice that the randomness in the models described in~\cite{bandeira2014convergence} comes from the way sample points are chosen, rather than from noise in the function evaluations.
 All the above-mentioned model-based approaches consider functions with a certain degree of smoothness (e.g., with Lipschitz continuous gradient) and assume that a probabilistically accurate gradient estimate (e.g., some kind of probabilistically fully-linear model) can be generated, while of course such an estimate is not available when dealing with non-smooth functions.